syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

 mkdir build; cd build

 # Finally, you can start the configuration with enabling or disabling the various modules e.g. like this
-# NOTE: you might want to use the --prefix /full_path_of_your/installdir/ parameters as well, see bellow Warning!
+# NOTE: you might want to use the --prefix /full_path_of_your/installdir/ parameters as well, see below Warning!
 ../configure --with-ivykis=system --with-systemd-journal=no --disable-java --disable-java-modules
 ```